 Finally, no matter what happens, you should seek help from a qualified and knowledgeable Colorado workers’ compensation attorney.
 Lawyers know how to help you navigate the tricky waters of a workers’ comp claim, and how to support your claim and fight denials, should you face stumbling blocks.

-If you live in Southern Colorado and need help with your claim, call the attorneys at Heuser & Heuser LLP, today.
+If you live in Southern Colorado and need help with your claim, contact the attorneys at Heuser & Heuser LLP, today.
 We’re ready to remove the stress from your case and get you the compensation you deserve.